Last updated: 17 March 2026

-This page is for managers and staff working in Day Services as well as anyone who would like to understand more about the role of Day Services in ending homelessness.
-It provides information as well as links to useful guidance, webinars and relevant training.
+This page contains general information about the role of Day Services in ending homelessness as well as links to useful guidance, webinars and relevant training.

-The term "Day Services" is used here as an umbrella term for services that offer support to people experiencing homelessness in a non-residential space which will include Day Centres, Resource Centres, Hubs, Advice Centres and many other models.
+The term "Day Services" is used here as an umbrella term for services that offer support to people experiencing homelessness in a non-residential space which will include Day Centres, Resource Centres, Hubs, Advice Centres and many other models including a broad range of services from small drop-ins providing food and clothes to structured services delivering targeted advice and learning activities.

 What's on this page